Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 How does Databay prevent Instagram from detecting the proxy?

 Databay mobile proxies use real 5G/4G carrier IPs registered under major mobile operator ASNs.
 Instagram's anti-bot systems cannot reliably distinguish these IPs from legitimate mobile users because the same IPs are shared by thousands of real subscribers on the same cell tower.
-Successful use also requires matching anti-detect browser fingerprint, realistic engagement cadence, and proper session handling.
+Successful use also requires a matching anti-detect browser fingerprint, realistic engagement cadence, and proper session handling.

 What mobile carriers does Databay support for German Instagram accounts?